-Medium-Term Notes, Series E \$640.000
+Medium-Term Notes, Series E

-Capped Buffered Enhanced Participation Equity Notes due 2015 (Linked to the iShares® MSCI Emerging Markets ETF)
+Digital Equity Notes due 2016

+(Linked to the iShares[®] MSCI Emerging Markets ETF)

-The notes do not bear interest.
-The amount that you will be paid on your notes on the stated maturity date (November 20, 2015, subject to adjustment) is based on the performance of the iShares® MSCI Emerging Markets ETF (which we refer to as the underlier) as measured from and including the trade date (July 18, 2014) to and including the determination date (November 17, 2015, subject to adjustment).
-If the final underlier level on the determination date is greater than the initial underlier level, the return on your notes will be positive, subject to the maximum settlement amount of \$1,133.90 for each \$1,000 principal amount note.
-If the final underlier level declines by up to 10.00% from the initial underlier level, you will receive the principal amount of your notes.
-If the final underlier level declines by more than 10.00% from the initial underlier level, the return on your notes will be negative.
+The notes will not bear interest.
+The amount that you will be paid on your notes on the stated maturity date (August 18, 2016, subject to adjustment) is based on the performance of the iShares[®] MSCI Emerging Markets ETF (which we refer to as the underlier) as measured from and including the trade date (on or about June 23, 2015) to and including the determination date (August 15, 2016, subject to adjustment).
+If the final underlier level on the determination date is greater than or equal to 85.00% of the initial underlier level (set on the trade date),you will receive the threshold settlement amount (expected to be between \$1,057.50 and \$1,067.50 for each \$1,000 principal amount note) at maturity.
+If the final underlier level declines by more than 15.00% from the initial underlier level, the return on your notes will be negative.
 You could lose your entire investment in the notes.
 Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co.